prisma-labs/graphql-framework-experiment/README.md

 ## Adding Prisma Framework

+### Overview

 Prisma Framework is a next-generation developer-centric tool chain focused on making the data layer easy.
 In turn, `pumpkins` makes it easy to integrate Prisma Framework into your app.
-Let's see how.
+You opt-in by creating a `schema.prisma` file somewhere in your project.
+Then, the following things automatically happen:

+1. Pumpkins CLI workflows are extended:
+   1. On build, Prisma generators are run
+   2. During dev, Prisma generators are run after prisma schema file changes
+2. The `nexus-prisma` Nexus plugin is automatically used.
+This you get access to `t.model` and `t.crud`.
+3. An instance of the generated Photon.JS client is a added to context under `photon` property
+4. The TypeScript types representing your Prisma models are registered as a Nexus data source.
+In short this enables proper typing of `parent` parameters in your resolves.
+They reflect the data of the correspondingly named Prisma model.

+### Tutorial

 Add a schema.prisma file and fill it out with some content